 Hydropower turbines are located at the downstream end of a conduit, or penstock, to absorb the moving water's energy and convert it to electrical current.
 Conceptually, a turbine is the inverse of a pump, but very few pumps or turbines can operate in both directions without damage.
-If the electrical load generated by a turbine is rejected, a wicket gate must rapidly stop flow, resulting in a large increase in pressure, which propagates upstream (in the penstock).
+If the electrical load generated by a turbine is rejected, a wicket gate (which is built into the turbine element in HAMMER) must rapidly stop flow, resulting in a large increase in pressure, which propagates upstream (in the penstock).

 Note: HAMMER currently does not support modeling a pump-turbine element - see more at the bottom of this article.

 The primary purpose of transient simulations with turbines is to look at ways to protect the system against rapid changes in the electrical and/or hydraulic components of the hydroelectric system.
 In each case, hydraulic transients result from changes in the variables controlled by the governor.

 Electrical Load or Torque on the turbine-generator system varies with the electrical load in the distribution grid.
 In steady-state operation, the electrical torque and the hydraulic torque are in dynamic equilibrium.
 From a hydraulic perspective, electrical torque is an external load on the turbine.

 The moment of inertia comes into play here as it can influence the rate at which a turbine speeds up or slows down.
 See further below for an explanation of how HAMMER calculates the turbine speed change.

 Moment of inertia in HAMMER is defined by the equation WR^2, where W is the weight of the turbine and R is the "radius of gyration" (not the radius of the impeller).
 Reference.

 Moment of inertia is related by torque by way of the following equation: